At SilvaBio, we create superior seedlings.

 Contact Us

-We have developed distinctive lines of Darling and DarWin blight-tollerant trees, established seed orchards and now look forward to distributing these special trees to select customers.
+We have developed distinctive lines of Darling and DarWin blight-tolerant trees, established seed orchards and now look forward to distributing these special trees to select customers.

 Contact us now if you want to inquire about obtaining blight-tolerant chestnut trees or for collaboration opportunities.